Live from Old South---

 Thank you Kip for bringing us together to stand up for the things we care about.

-Nancy Taylor, pastor of Old South opened the 3 day fast by saying, "We surround Kip who's fasting for the poor and hungry- those who are hungry who have been humiliated by the decisions that have been made about our common dollars."
+Nancy Taylor, pastor of Old South Church, opened the three-day fast by saying, "We surround Kip, who's fasting for the poor and hungry- those who are hungry who have been humiliated by the decisions that have been made about our common dollars."

-Marjorie Clapprood followed Kip and spoke about the history of her family's struggle to make it ---day to day.
+Marjorie Clapprood followed Kip and spoke about the history of her family's struggle to make it --- day by day.

-Don Wells- speaking now is talking about renewing of our moral center--- thanking Kip for being our guide over so many years.
+Don Wells talked about renewing our moral center, and thanked Kip for being our guide over so many years.

-Mark Harvey and part of his bank AARDVARK have come to contribute the spirit of music to this communal meditation.
+Mark Harvey and part of his band AARDVARK contributed the spirit of music to this communal meditation.